 By a monomial on $V$ we will mean a rational function on $V$ of the form $f_1(x_1)^{n_1}...f_k(x_k)^{n_k}$, where $n_i$ are integers, and $x_i\in V_i$.
 Define the distribution on $V$ by the formula

 Here $a\in F^*$ is a parameter, and $\la_i\in X(F^*)$.
-Similarly to the case of usual monomials, this is a distribution for large real parts of $\lambda_i$ which meromorphically extends to generic $\la_i$, and a distribution in the weak sense for all $\la_i$.
+Similar to the case of the usual monomials, this is a distribution for large real parts of $\lambda_i$ which meromorphically extends to generic $\la_i$, and a distribution in the weak sense for all $\la_i$.

 For this class of distributions, we have the following generalization of Theorem \ref{mainth}.

 \begin{thm} Let $n_1,...n_k$, $m_1,...,m_k$ be nonzero integers.
 Let $d=gcd(n_1,...,n_k)$.
 Then the identity